5.9 — std::string_view (part 2)

 }

 In this example, sv is again set to view s. s is then modified.
-When a std::string is modified, all views into that std::string are invalidated, meaning those views are now invalid.
+When a std::string is modified, any views into that std::string are likely to be invalidated, meaning those views are now invalid or incorrect.
 Using an invalidated view will result in undefined behavior.
-Thus, when we print sv, undefined behavior results.

 Key insight

-Modifying a std::string invalidates all views into that std::string.
+Modifying a std::string is likely to invalidate all views into that std::string.

 Revalidating an invalid std::string_view